-Open rhinoplasty involves an incision made in the columella (the delicate tissue that separates the nostrils) to allow for greater access to the tissue throughout the nose.
-The open technique is easier for the surgeon to perform as it allows for greater visibility of the nasal tissue during the procedure.
-Open rhinoplasty also allows for more dramatic revision of the nose.
+Open rhinoplasty is performed after an incision is made in the columella (the delicate tissue that separates the nostrils).
+This allows the surgeon greater access to the tissue throughout the nose.
+Because it allows increased visibility of the nasal tissue during the operation, an open rhinoplasty is easier for the surgeon to perform.
+Another advantage is an open rhinoplasty can also allow for more dramatic revision of the shape and proportion of the nose.

-The open technique can lead to greater and more visible scarring than the closed technique.
-Recovery after rhinoplasty using the open technique can be more unpredictable and prone to complications than recovery after rhinoplasty using the closed technique, but can also be less traumatic because the technique gives the surgeon more room to work and requires less modification to other internal nasal structures.
+The open technique does sometimes lead to more noticeable scarring than the closed rhinoplasty technique.
+Recovery after rhinoplasty using the open technique can also be more unpredictable and prone to complications than closed rhinoplasty recovery.
+On the other hand, open rhinoplasty can actually be less traumatic to the nose because the technique gives the surgeon more room to work and requires less modification to other internal nasal structures.

 About Closed Rhinoplasty

-Closed rhinoplasty is performed entirely inside the nose without interfering with the columella.
-An internal procedure prevents visible scars.
-The closed rhinoplasty technique requires a surgeon with more experience and precision than its counterpart, the open technique.
+Closed rhinoplasty involves performing the surgery entirely inside the nose without interfering with the columella.
+An internal procedure prevents visible scars from showing.
+The closed rhinoplasty technique does require a facial surgeon with more experience and precision than its counterpart, the open rhinoplasty.

-The closed rhinoplasty technique results in minimal scarring, which is inside the nose and therefore not visible, but is also limited in the scope of the revisions it can achieve.
-Recovery after closed rhinoplasty can be easier and more predictable than recovery following rhinoplasty using the open technique, but can also be more traumatic if a surgeon is indelicate or tries to make revisions that are too significant.
+Although the closed rhinoplasty technique does result in minimal scarring, which is inside the nose and therefore not visible, it is also limited in the scope of the revisions it can make to the nose.
+Closed rhinoplasty recovery time can be easier and more predictable than recovery following rhinoplasty performed with the open technique, but it can also be more traumatic if a surgeon is indelicate or tries to make revisions that are too significant.